- Some people are comfortable caring for others but can’t allow themselves to take in love from a partner.

 But what about those people who seem very similar to those special souls but don’t feel that way about themselves inside?
 They are just as successful in their ability to find quality partners initially, their relationships don’t last.
 Despite many promising beginnings, they are more likely to easily secure a new partnership but end up having many sequential ones that do not last.
 Underneath that posture of secure poise, they are people who cannot allow their partners to penetrate their vulnerable emotional barriers.
 They can give love out, but they cannot let love in.

 In the early months of every intimate relationship, the new partners of people who can’t take love in feel they have scored a great person, someone who gives easily but doesn’t seem to require much in return.
-Unfortunately, over time, they begin to realize that these easygoing, undemanding people Some Over time, they feel invalidated, as if their love isn’t good enough.
+Unfortunately, over time, they begin to realize that these easygoing, undemanding people cannot accept that love is real.
+Over time, the caring partner begins to feel invalidated, as if their love isn’t good enough.
 They may confront their partners with accusations of commitment phobia or even infidelity.

 The emotionally stoic partner is rarely able to then share his or her internal conflict and vulnerability.
 Instead, they are most often likely to passively accept the ending as if it were expected, never really knowing why.
 Rarely are these people who can’t let love in really understood for whom they are inside and why they push love away, not only by their partners but by themselves as well.